The Zenith v30.0

 Standard: UniProt Swiss-Prot (reviewed) | NCBI Gene | HGNC official symbol

-Domain-Only Sequences for AF3 Fusion
+Domain-Only Sequences for Boltz Fusion

 Problem: The Z-Linker pipeline fused full-length protein sequences.
-For large proteins (TERT = 1132aa; MYH7 = 1935aa) this guaranteed an AlphaFold 3 chain limit failure (>2000aa).
+For large proteins (TERT = 1132aa; MYH7 = 1935aa) this guaranteed a Boltz chain limit failure (>2000aa).

 Fix: 19 proteins now mapped to their primary functional domain (residue ranges from UniProt reviewed annotations).
 Examples: SOX2 HMG box aa 41–120 (80aa vs 317aa full); TERT reverse transcriptase domain aa 601–900 (300aa vs 1132aa).